Last Updated on June 25, 2023 by Louisa

 Quick Answer: Top 3 Books!

-If you’re looking for books like The Selection series but you don’t have much time, don’t worry, here are our top three favs!
+If you’re looking for books like The Selection series but you don’t have much time, don’t worry, here are my top three favs!

 #1 Best Highly Acclaimed Novel

 - Winner of the Good Reads Debut Author Award in 2015.